dkundel/2fa-wtf/index.md

 # Two-Factor Authentication?
 What the F**k?

-So you want to know about Two-Factor Authentication (2FA)?
+So you want to know about **Two-Factor Authentication (2FA)**?

 Or do you really?
 Maybe a friend just gave you this link.
 Well whatever it is you are now here.
 You might as well learn something!

-We hope to make this as boring as possible but just to be safe...have a look at this cute animal Gif first (and yes it's Gif not Gif):
+We hope to make this as boring as possible but just to be safe...have a look at this cute animal GIF first (and yes it's GIF not GIF):

 ![](http://i.giphy.com/3xz2BCohVTd7h2Kvfi.gif)

-Alright I hope I got your attention back.
-Let's talk 2FA!
+Alright I hope I got your attention back. **Let's talk 2FA!**

 ## What does Two-Factor Authentication mean?

 2FA is a security process that involves a user proving their identity with two different forms of identification.
 There are typically three different types of identification:
-- Something you know
+- Something you **Know** (e.g. password or PIN)
-- Something you have
+- Something you **Have** (e.g. certain device like your phone)
-- Something you are
+- Something you **Are** (e.g. biometrics)

 Sounds weird?
 Think about the last time you withdrew money from an ATM.
 That was most likely using 2FA.
-You provided a bank card - something that you have - and a PIN - something that you know.
+You provided a *bank card* - something that you have - and a *PIN* - something that you know.
 This way the bank tries to make sure that someone needs to get hold of both in order to pretend they are you.

 ## Why do I need 2FA?